Krasnall/Skydemon-Extras/README.md

 ## Available data
 ### Poland
-- airports missing from the official Skydemon database
+- airports missing from the official Skydemon database (all airports are private, blue are [registered](https://www.ulc.gov.pl/pl/lotniska/rejestr-lotnisk-i-ewidencja-ladowisk), green are unregistered)
 ### Slovakia
 - airports missing from the official Skydemon database (only a few)